 M.A. in Second Language Education

-The M.A. programs in second language education offers students the opportunity to study language use, teaching, learning, and policy as it impacts language minority and language majority learners in ESL/EFL, language revitalization, world language education, and bilingual and immersion education programs.
+The M.A. programs in second language education offers students the opportunity to study language use, teaching, learning, and policy as it impacts language minority and language majority learners in ESL/EFL, language revitalization, world language education, and immersion and bilingual (dual language) education programs.
 The ideal candidates for the program have at least three years of teaching experience and diverse backgrounds demonstrating commitment in furthering education and research in second language education.

 Students can engage in research that advances the field of second language education and ties into their area of interest.
 Faculty work closely with each student to achieve research and educational goals and improve educational opportunities for students.